-From March 20, 2020, through October 3, 2021, there was a moratorium on evictions in Illinois in order to prevent community spread and displacement during the COVID-19 Pandemic.
+From March 20, 2020, through October 3, 2021, there was a moratorium on evictions in Illinois.
+The moratorium was in effect to prevent community spread and displacement during the COVID-19 Pandemic.
 At various points throughout the moratorium, Landlords were prohibited from both filing new eviction cases and enforcement of previously obtained eviction orders.
 While there is no longer a total prohibition on filing new eviction cases or enforcing lawfully obtained eviction orders, Cook County Landlords should be aware of new, permanent changes to the eviction process, in addition to temporary special rules for filing eviction cases in the City of Chicago.
 In addition, cases that were filed before the moratorium expired may still need to comply with the rules that were in effect at the time of filing.

 What paperwork do I need to proceed with an eviction in Cook County as of December 7, 2021?